 - 1. Any dress or appearance which advocates discrimination or denigrates others based upon race, color, creed, religion, national origin, gender, sexual orientation or disability; - 2.
 Any dress or appearance which encourages or advocates the use of drugs, alcohol, and/or tobacco; - 3.
 Any dress or appearance which encourages illegal or violent activities; - 4.
-Any dress or appearance which constitutes a threat or danger to the health and safety of students (ie: gang wear, heavy jewelry or jewelry with spikes or chains which can injure the students or others); - 5.
-Any dress or appearance which allows sight of midriff, or any undergarments; - 6.
+Any dress or appearance which constitutes construes a threat or danger to the health and safety of students; (ie: gang wear, heavy jewelry or jewelry with spikes or chains which can injure the students or others); - 5.
+Any dress or appearance which allows sight of midriff, or any undergarments; - 5.6.
+Length of shirts/tops must meet the tops of pants; - 6.7.
 Any dress or appearance, exclusive of religious or medical reasons, that hides or changes a student's identity (ex.
-Masks, sunglasses, hoods, etc.); - 7.
+Masks, sunglasses, hoods, etc.); - 8.
 Any dress or appearance which, in the judgment of the school administration, may be reasonably forecast to cause a material or substantial disruption;